-It aims to improve ED mental healthcare through peer support of teams across the Thames Valley incorporating the following objectives:
+The aim is to improve ED mental healthcare through peer support of teams across the Thames Valley incorporating the following objectives:

-- Analysing data on attendance patterns to identify variation and overlap between departments throughout the region
+- analysing data on attendance patterns to identify variation and overlap between departments throughout the region

-- Sharing frequent attenders programme models across the Thames Valley region to identify and implement best practice and looking at which interventions may be particularly effective
+- sharing frequent attenders programme models across the Thames Valley region to identify and implement best practice and looking at which interventions may be particularly effective

-- Involving service users to devise strategies that will enable us to understand and better meet their unique needs.
+- involving service users to devise strategies that will enable us to understand and better meet their unique needs.

 The initiative is scheduled to run from November 2018-November 2019.

 Initial work involves contacting trusts and other organisations to find out more about local models for meeting the mental healthcare needs of frequent attenders in ED and obtain views on the project.
 We are also undertaking a literature review and finding out about other models in place across the NHS.
+This includes:

 - exploring with Thames Valley teams the different models in place locally